ismalizarraga4/Houses/README.md

 # Houses
 this is a test CRUD

-In this a little API where you can:
+this a little API where you can:
 - see all houses registered
 - see a house registered by ID
 - register a new house